 How does it work?
 Termites find the bait in the stations planted in the ground around your home.
 When they take the bait, they share it with the other termites in their colony through a process called trophallaxis.
 One by one, they receive the active ingredient and this leads to colony elimination.
 No more colony, no more threat to your property.
 It's that simple.

 Do You Live In West Palm Beach?

-f you do, reach out to Native Pest Management for all your termite control needs.
+If you do, reach out to Native Pest Management for all your West Palm Beach home pest control and commercial pest control needs.
 We can guide you in finding the right solution for your specific needs and budget.
 You can count on our team to install and manage your termite control to safeguard your property investment.
 It is easy to get started.
 Connect with us today and request a free inspection.

 Our service was great.
 Technician was very detailed and professional.
 I highly recommend this company